digitalcraftsman/hugo-icarus-theme/README.md

 ## Setup

-In the next step navigate to the `exampleSite` folder at `themes/hugo-icarus-theme/exampleSite/`.
-Its structure should look similar to this:

-    exampleSite
-    ├── config.toml
-    ├── content
-    │   └── post
-    │       ├── creating-a-new-theme.md
-    │       ├── go-is-for-lovers.md
-    │       ├── hugo-is-for-lovers.md
-    │       ├── introducing-icarus-and-its-features.md
-    │       ├── linked-post.md
-    │       └── migrate-from-jekyll.md
-    ├── data
-    │   └── l10n.toml
-    └── static
-        └── banners
-            └── placeholder.png

-In order to get your site running, you need to copy `config.toml` and `data/l10n.toml` into the root folders.
+Next, navigate to the `exampleSite` folder at `themes/hugo-type-theme/exampleSite/`.
+In order to get your site running, you need to copy `config.toml` and all the content of all relevant subfolders such as `data/l10n.toml` into the root folders.

+To turn the `exampleSite` folder in a standalone demo site the `themesDir` property has been set to `../..`.
+This way you can preview this theme by running `hugo server` inside `exampleSite` folder.

+**Due to the customized `themesDir` path Hugo will fail to find themes if you copied the `config.toml` into the root directory of a regular Hugo website.** Make sure you comment out the `themesDir` property if you use the theme in production.

 ## The config file